-- Ongoing management of rough fish populations through harvesting and other technologies. - Complete internal loading core study and prepare a feasibility study to identify internal load management strategies which may include recreational management, whole or partial lake alum applications, dredging, and other technologies. - Pursue vegetative restoration, AIS management, of the Polar Chevrolet channel or other treatment options to target watershed load and internal loading. - Implement BMPs to reduce nutrients being delivered to the lake and reduce internal loading.
+- Ongoing management of rough fish populations through harvesting and other technologies. - Complete internal loading core study and prepare a feasibility study to identify internal load management strategies which may include recreational management, whole or partial lake alum applications, dredging, and other technologies. - o Pursue vegetative restoration, AIS management, or other treatment options to target watershed load and internal loading. - Implement BMPs to reduce nutrients being delivered to the lake and reduce internal loading.